ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 This starts the harvest in the foreground and logs to the console as it works.
 The information includes downloading XML data from CDL, creating a new database, running SPARQL commands on the database, and finalizing the expert.
-As it runs, it fills up the `cache` directory with: The files downloaded; the SPARQL commands run, and the fcrepo representation of the expert.
+As it runs, it fills up the `cache` directory with: the files downloaded, the SPARQL commands run, and the fcrepo representation of the expert.

 You can open another byobu terminal to monitor the cache being built by the